Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Introduction

-As in [CC1], we shall establish various integral comparison theorems of the gradients and Hessians between appropriate functions and coordinate functions or distance functions on a Riemannian manifold with Bakry-Emery Ricci curvature bounded below.
+As in [CC1], we shall establish various integral comparison results for the gradient and Hessian estimates between appropriate functions and coordinate functions or distance functions on a Riemannian manifold with Bakry-\'Emery Ricci curvature bounded below.
 We will use $f$-harmonic functions to construct those appropriate functions instead of harmonic functions (cf. Section 2).
-Another technique is to generalize the segment inequality lemmas in [CC1] to our case of weighted volume form (cf. Lemma \ref{equ-seg}, Lemma \ref{equ-rad}, Lemma \ref{approxi-1}) so that Cheeger's triangle lemmas in [C2] are still true on a Riemannian manifold with Bakry-Emery Ricci curvature bounded below (cf. Lemma \ref{cheeger-lemma}, Lemma \ref{cheeger-lemma-2}).
+Another technique is to generalize the segment inequality lemmas in [CC1] to our case of weighted volume form (cf. Lemma \ref{equ-seg}, Lemma \ref{equ-rad}, Lemma \ref{approxi-1}) so that the triangle lemmas in [Ch2] are still true on a Riemannian manifold with almost flat Bakry-\'Emery Ricci curvature (cf. Lemma \ref{cheeger-lemma}, Lemma \ref{cheeger-lemma-2}).
 These triangle lemmas are crucial in proofs of the splitting theorem and the metric cone theorem (cf. Theorem \ref{splitting-theorem}, Theorem \ref{existence-metric-cone}).
+We shall point out that various versions of such kind triangle lemmas were used by Colding, Cheeger-Colding in earlier papers to study the rigidity of of Riemannian metrics [Co1], [Co2], [CC1].

-Another motivation of this paper is to study the limit space for a sequence of K\"ahler metrics $g_{t_i}$ arising from solutions of certain complex Monge-Amp\`ere equations for the existence problem of K\"ahler-Ricci soliton via the continuity method [TZ1], [TZ2].
+Another motivation of this paper is to study the limit space of a sequence of K\"ahler metrics $g_{t_i}$ $(t_i<1)$ arising from solutions of certain complex Monge-Amp\`ere equations for the existence of K\"ahler-Ricci soliton via the continuity method [TZ1], [TZ2].
 We show that such metrics are naturally belonged to $\mathcal{M}(A,v,\Lambda)$.
-As a consequence, for any sequence $\{g_{t_i}\}$ there exists a subsequence which converges to a metric space with complex codimention of singularities at least one in Gromov-Hausdorff topology (cf. Theorem \ref{thm-kahler-1}, Section 6).
-Furthermore, in addition of assumption that such metrics are weak almost K\"ahler-Ricc solitons (cf. Theorem \ref{thm-kahler-3}), we prove
+As a consequence, for any sequence $\{g_{t_i}\}$ there exists a subsequence which converges to a metric space with complex codimention of singularities at least one in the Gromov-Hausdorff topology (cf. Theorem \ref{thm-kahler-1}, Section 6).
+Furthermore, in case of $t_i\to 1$, the complex codimention of singularities of limit space is at least two (cf. Theorem \ref{thm-kahler-2}).
+The later is corresponding to a sequence of called weak almost K\"ahler-Ricc solitons, which is a generalization of sequence of weak almost K\"ahler-Einstein metrics introduced by Tian-Wang in a recent paper [TW] (cf. Definifion \ref{almost-kr-soliton}).
+In fact, for such a kind of K\"ahler metrics sequence, we prove the following result:

-\begin{theo} Suppose that $\{g_{t_i}\}$ is a sequence of weak almost K\"ahler-Ricci solitons on a Fano manifold $M$.
-Then there exists a subsequence of $\{g_{t_i}\}$ which converges to a metric space $(M_\infty, g_\infty)$ in the Gromov-Hausdorff topology.
-The complex codimension of singularities of $M_\infty$ is at least two. \end{theo}
+\begin{theo} Let $(M_i, g_{i})$ be a sequence of weak almost K\"ahler-Ricci solitons.
+Suppose that there exists a point $p_i$ at each $M_i$ such that

+Then there exists a subsequence of $(M_i,g_i;p_i)$ which converge to a limit metric space $Y$ in the pointed Gromov-Hausdorff topology.
+Moreover $\mathcal{S}(Y)=\mathcal{S}_{2n-4}$.
+In particular, the complex codimension of singularities of $Y$ is at least 2. \end{theo}